The Importance of Pre-Emergent Weed Spraying

 Benefits of a Pre-Emergent

-These herbicides are important weapons in a gardener’s lawn care arsenal.
-They will permanently eliminate weeds by not allowing them to germinate.
-They are activated at the top layer of the soil targeting young sprouts.
-It can break the cycle of new weed growth.
+Pre-emergent weed spraying is an important weapons in a gardener’s lawn care arsenal.
+It will permanently eliminate weeds by not allowing them to germinate.
+The herbicide is activated at the top layer of the soil targeting young sprouts and can break the cycle of new weed growth.

 Pre-emergents are very easy to apply by spraying the herbicide through the use of water.
 The chemical is activated by the water, allowing it to soak into the soil.
 It can remain active for many weeks or even months discouraging new weed growth.